Center For Arts and Letters

 Chaucer, The Canterbury Tales (1.5 credits)

-Students will read and discuss Chaucer’s Canterbury Tales.
+Students read and discuss Chaucer’s Canterbury Tales.

 ALT 3200